The Health and Care Professions Council

-When you hear about the HCPC, the first thing you probably think about is Fitness to Practice.
+When you hear about the HCPC, the first thing you probably think about is Fitness to Practise.
 This section is not going to address that, but instead focus on another aspect of keeping your registration - CPD audit.

 The HCPC has some good information on their requirements for CPD, so this page will not replicate them in full, but instead provide an overview of the standards for CPD and the audit process.
 All of the following is based on documents that you can download from the HCPC's CPD webpage.

 The HCPC has five standards for CPD, stating that registrants must:

 - Maintain a continuous, up-to-date and accurate record of their CPD activities;